 - clear, consistent recording and communication of information relating to medicines and devices used in patient care

-The Information Standards Board for Health and Social Care (ISB HaSC) has approved the NHS dictionary of medicines and devices (dm+d) as the NHS Standard for communicating medicines information.
+The Standardisation Committee for Care Information (SCCI) has approved the NHS dictionary of medicines and devices (dm+d) as the NHS standard for communicating medicines information.

 The dm+d Standard

-Detailed requirements are available in the ISB 0052 dm+d Specification document.
+Detailed requirements are available in the SCCI0052 dm+d Specification document.

-Health and care organisations, system suppliers and pharmaceutical companies must comply by 30th June 2017.
-However, relevant organisations should consider implementing this Standard earlier than this if major updates are made to existing systems or new procurements are undertaken with system suppliers.
+However, relevant organisations should consider implementing this standard earlier than this if major updates are made to existing systems or new procurements are undertaken with system suppliers.

-We have developed a series of short webinars (each no longer than 5-10minutes) providing information about the NHS Dictionary of Medicines and Devices (dm+d) and the SNOMED CT UK Drug Extension
+We have developed a series of short webinars that last no longer than 5 to 10 minutes each, providing information about the dm+d and the SNOMED CT UK Drug Extension.

-1) Introduction to dm+d.
-This short 10 minute webinar provides a brief introduction about dm+d, what it is and why we need it.
+This short 10 minute webinar provides a brief introduction to the dm+d, what it is and why we need it.